-0.00 A.M.
-Reports to the note.
-8:05 Discusses the activities of the previous night with the parking garage attendant.
-8:15 Discusses the activities of the previous night with the security shift supervisor or security guard on duty.
-8:30 Obtains notes concerning the activities of the previous night from the night auditor.
-Obtains the daily function sheet, which lists the events of the day.
-8:40 Checks the audit report of fire and safety equipment located at the front desk.
-8:45 Discusses the status of heating, ventilating, and air-conditioning equipment with the director of maintenance.
-9:00 Meets with the security shift supervisor or security guards for the first shift to communicate activities and duties of the day.
-9:30 Meets with the executive chef to be updated on special functions of the day and incidental activities in that department.
-10:00 Meets with the housekeeper to discuss incidental activities in that department.
-10:30 Returns to the office to review the daily security shift reports.
-10:45 Updates the general manager on the status of security within the hotel and incidental departmental activities of importance.
-11:00 Discusses the activities of the day with the restaurant manager.
-11:30 Returns to the office to prepare the weekly schedule.
-11:45 Responds to a call from the front office that a guest is stranded in the elevator.
-Assists maintenance in keeping order.
-12:45 P.M.
-Meets with the director of marketing and sales to determine the security needs for an upcoming high school prom and an insurance executives convention.
-1:00 Returns to the office to work on the budget for the next fiscal year.
-1:30 Lunches with the city fire marshal to discuss plans for renovating the sprinkler system in the new wing.
-2:15 Meets with the front office manager to discuss the fire emergency and bomb threat action plan for front office personnel.
+- 8:05 Discusses the activities of the previous night with the parking garage attendant. - 8:15 Discusses the activities of the previous night with the security shift supervisor or security guard on duty.

+- 8:30 A.M.
+Obtains notes concerning the activities of the previous night from the night auditor.
+Obtains the daily function sheet, which lists the events of the day. - 8:40 Checks the audit report of fire and safety equipment located at the front desk. - 8:45 Discusses the status of heating, ventilating, and air-conditioning equipment with the director of maintenance. - 9:00 Meets with the security shift supervisor or security guards for the first shift to communicate activities and duties of the day. - 9:30 Meets with the executive chef to be updated on special functions of the day and incidental activities in that department. - 10:00 Meets with the housekeeper to discuss incidental activities in that department. - 10:30 Returns to the office to review the daily security shift reports. - 10:45 Updates the general manager on the status of security within the hotel and incidental departmental activities of importance. - 11:00 Discusses the activities of the day with the restaurant manager. - 11:30 Returns to the office to prepare the weekly schedule. - 11:45 Responds to a call from the front office that a guest is stranded in the elevator.
+Assists maintenance in keeping order. - 12:45 P.M.
+Meets with the director of marketing and sales to determine the security needs for an upcoming high school prom and insurance executives convention. - 1:00 Returns to the office to work on the budget for the next fiscal year. - 1:30 Lunches with the city fire marshal to discuss plans for renovating the sprinkler system in the new wing. - 2:15 Meets with the front office manager to discuss the fire emergency and bomb threat action plan for front office personnel. - 2:45 Meets with the security shift supervisors for the first and second shifts to discuss operational procedures. - 3:15 Conducts a fire emergency training program for fourth- and fifth-floor housekeeping personnel. - 4:15 Returns to the office to revise the fire emergency and bomb threat action plan for front office personnel.